LimitToInfinity/scooterBrosChallenge/README.md

 ----------

+11) Destroy all instances dependent on bro when a bro is destroyed.

-11) Make Views for Bros and Scooters:
+12) Make Views for Bros and Scooters:

     a) INDEX PAGE: <br/>
 		1. Displays all Bros (or Scooters). <br/>